Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 Difference Between Mammals and Birds

-We’ve established that parrots aren’t mammals, but it’s useful to understand how to tell birds and mammals apart.
+Parrots aren’t mammals, but it’s helpful to understand how to tell birds and mammals apart:

 Mammals